aimms/documentation/webui/upload-widget.rst

 .. note::

     In case you want to be able to download a previously uploaded file through the download widget, you can copy that file into the appropriate location.
-You can use the :any:`FileCopy` function as below to do that
+For this you can use the function :any:`FileCopy` as shown below:

     .. code::